mercadopago/devsite-docs/guides/wallet-connect/get-approval.en.md

 # Get approval

 After the agreement creation, it is necessary to obtain the buyer's approval to use the payment data stored in the Mercado Pago wallet.
-This approval occurs during the payment flow and uses two parameters returned in the response of the agreement creation:
+This approval occurs during the payment flow and uses two parameters:

 * `agreement_uri`: redirection address where the buyer authorizes access to the Mercado Pago wallet for making a payment.
 * `return_uri`: redirection address after the agreement confirmation provided by the buyer.